The quickest and easiest way is through the MyAccount password reset tool available through the UCD web site. Go to:

 Probably not, not if you're just surfing the web and are not downloading anything or installing any software.
 Most likely the warning are a scam, intended to try and panic you into buying their antivirus/antispyware product.
 Some such sites are known to actually install spyware on your Windows systems (Macs are at present unaffected) when you run these "free" cleanup services, and then charge you for their "protection" software to remove it.

-If you get any warnings pop up, do not respond to any suggested action.
+If you every have any such warnings pop up, do not respond to any suggested action.
 Close the message, go to the antivirus utility installed on your computer, and have it scan your system.
 If that utility says you have a virus, allow it to take the appropriate action.
-If no virus or other malware is reported, the message you received is probably the scam.
+If no virus or other malware is reported, the message you received is probably a scam.
 Contact the School of Pharmacy IT Services office and arrange to have your system checked if you would like confirmation that your system is malware-free.

-If you are a School of Pharmacy faculty or staff member and need antivirus and antispyware on your computer, contact:
+If you are a School of Pharmacy faculty or staff member, McAfee VirusScan should be automatically installed on your computer.
+If it doesn't appear, contact:

 Jeri Rome - firstname.lastname@example.org or 303.724.2428